Paired Samples t test

 ch14ds1 <- read.csv("ch14ds1.csv")

-View in Console
+View the dataset in Console

 ch14ds1